liferay/liferay-docs/developer/frameworks/articles/content-publication-management/export-import/02-developing-staged-models/01-intro.markdown

 ## Adapting Your Business Logic to Build Staged Models

-What if you don't want to extend your model with special attributes that may not be needed in your business logic?
+What if you don't want to extend your model with special attributes that may not be needed in your business logic (removing the ability to leverage Service Builder's auto-generation of staged models)?
 In this case, you should adapt your business logic to meet the Staging framework's needs.
 Liferay provides the [ModelAdapterBuilder](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/portal/kernel/model/adapter/builder/ModelAdapterBuilder.html) framework, which lets you adapt your model classes to staged models.